dbfit/dbfit/CONTRIBUTING.md

 5. If you want to provision DB2 database - download the setup package as described in 1st bullet of [DB2 file](DB2.md).

+6. If you want to provision Informix database - download the setup package as described in 1st bullet of [Informix file](INFORMIX.md).

-6. Run every subsequent command from the `test_vm` folder:
+7. Run every subsequent command from the `test_vm` folder:

         cd test_vm

-6. Provision and start the vagrant VM:
+8. Provision and start the vagrant VM:

         vagrant up